What ER docs want you to know

 Come prepared

 When you go to the ER, you’ll be asked questions about your medical history and the medicines you are taking.
-This can be difficult when you’re flustered or stressed, so come prepared.
+This can be difficult when you’re flustered or stressed.
+If possible, try to come prepared.

 Be honest

-Emergency room doctors have seen it all; so don’t feel ashamed or worried about telling them something embarrassing.
+Emergency room team members have seen it all.
+Don’t feel ashamed or worried about telling them something you feel is embarrassing.
 Answering all questions honestly can help ensure you get the best possible care in the ER.

 Be patient

-In the past, long wait times were one of the biggest complaints about hospital emergency departments.
-But according to Pangia, they’ve changed considerably over the past 10 years.
+Long wait times are often one of the biggest complaints about hospital emergency departments.
+But they’ve changed considerably over the past 10 years, according to Pangia.
 “It used to be that you could plan on an eight-hour wait.
-These days, across the country, the standard is less than an hour, with a goal of 30 minutes,” says Pangia.
+These days, across the country, the standard is less than an hour, with a goal of 30 minutes,” he says.

 Still, you may have to wait, so try to be patient.
 People are usually seen in the order that they arrive, unless they are in a life-threatening situation, in which case they may be moved to the front of the line.